contractautomataproject/ContractAutomataLib/index.md

 bdc.exportMSCA(dir+"Chor_(ClientxPriviledgedClientxBrokerxHotelxHotel)_example.data",cor);
 ```

-The following example  shows how to instantiate a single product, and how to synthesise an orchestration for that
+The third example, reported below, shows how to instantiate a single product and synthesise an orchestration for that
 specific product.
 The loaded automaton is the composition of the example in [SCICO20].
 The `EconomyClient` automaton is depicted in Figure 4 in [SCICO20].
 The product is instantiated using the class `Product`, taking as argument the required and forbidden features.
-The product is  requiring features `card` and `sharedBathroom` to be reachable as labels in the automaton, and forbidding feature `cash`.
+The product requires features `card` and `sharedBathroom` to be reachable as labels in the automaton, and forbidding feature `cash`.
 The class `ProductOrchestrationSynthesisOperator` takes as argument the property to enforce (agreement) and the
-product, and is applied on the loaded automaton.
+product, and it is applied on the loaded automaton.
 The orchestration for this product is depicted in Figure 5 in [SCICO20].

 ```java